shariq1989/cookbook/content/recipe/vietnamese_caramel_chicken.md

 * Fresh Ginger: This spiced root is another staple in our home.
 I use it to balance the sweetness of the chicken.

 * [Fish Sauce](https://amzn.to/33GYOJj): You may decide to skip this ingredient because it's unfamiliar, don't.
 Fish sauce is an ingredient we always have in our home, and it is used frequently in Vietnamese cuisine.
-[Red Boat](https://amzn.to/3AO5rJ4) fish sauce is our favored brand and won't give off a fishy aroma like other off brands do.
+[Red Boat](https://amzn.to/3AO5rJ4) fish sauce is our favored brand and won't give off a fishy aroma as other brands do.

 * Coconut Water